.github/workflows/bellwether.yml

 Integrate Bellwether into your CI/CD pipeline for automated behavioral testing of MCP servers.

-name: MCP Behavioral Testing
+name: MCP Drift Detection

 jobs: